anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 Virtual Networking Neutron standalone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Neutron is an OpenStack project that provides “network connectivity as a
+Neutron is an OpenStack project that provides "network connectivity as a
-service” between interface devices (e.g., vNICs) managed by other
+service" between interface devices (e.g., vNICs) managed by other
 OpenStack services (e.g., Nova).
 Neutron allows users to create
 networks, subnets, ports, routers, etc. Neutron also facilitates traffic
 isolation between different subnets - within as well as across